‘Days Of Our Lives’ Weekly Preview Spoilers: Is Hope A Dirty Cop?

 However, when the cabin mysteriously caught on fire there were many unanswered questions about the crime, which all led back to Ben, who had previously tried to kill Abigail Deveraux (then Kate Mansi) in the very same cabin.

-Days of our Lives fans have seen Ben declare his innocence, and Ciara stand by his side.
+Days of Our Lives fans have seen Ben declare his innocence, and Ciara stand by his side.
 However, Hope won’t rest until she tears the two apart.